ci-blox/Ignition-Go/README.md

 A Modular (HMVC) App Building Framework - complete with front end, REST api, and admin area

-*GREAT NEWS: WE HAVE UPDATED TO BOOTSTRAP 4 AND USE YARN INSTEAD OF NPM / BOWER NOW. (if you want the old Bootstrap 3.3 see the previous releases)*
+*LATEST NEWS: WE HAVE UPDATED TO BOOTSTRAP 4.0 AND USE YARN INSTEAD OF NPM / BOWER. (if you want the old Bootstrap 3.3 see the previous releases)*

 - create "blox" modules to build enterprise class web applications
 - uses Codeigniter 3.x and now Bootstrap 4.0.x